matt01671/cotiss-project/README.md

 Your job is to improve it!
 Whether you start from scratch or extend our base code is entirely up to you.
 There is also no strict requirement on how the search bar should function.
 We want you to think of the best user experience possible :).

+In short, what we hope to achieve with this componenet is to create a dropdown for users to select categories that are relevant to them.

 Hint: the codes are classified in a hierarchial manner, so there is a one-to-many relationship between each level and the level below it.